imsafwan/Drone_precision_landing/README.md

 # Drone Precision Landing

 ## Overview
-This package performs vision-based autonomous landing of a drone on an ArUco marker using PD control.
+This package enables vision-based autonomous landing of a drone on an ArUco marker using PD (Proportional-Derivative) control.

 ## Installation

 ### 1. Dependencies
 Ensure the following dependencies are installed before setting up the package:

-- **ROS Noetic (or other versions)**:
+- **ROS Noetic (or other compatible versions)**:
     ```bash
     sudo apt-get install ros-noetic-desktop-full
     ```